Ibrahim Rahimić

 Ibrahim "Ibro" Rahimić (born 17 April 1963) is a Bosnian professional football manager and former player who played as a defender.
-He is the current caretaker manager of Bosnian Premier League club Velež Mostar.

 Playing career

 Rahimić played for hometown club Velež Mostar on two occasions and also for Leotar.
 He was part of the Velež team that played the 1988–89 Yugoslav Cup final match against Partizan.
 He had to retire from football in 1991 at the early age of 28, due to a serious knee injury sustained in a Yugoslav league match while playing for Velež.

 Rahimić made over 100 appearances for Velež in all competitions, as well as nearly 50 league matches for Leotar.

 Managerial career

 Velež Mostar

 In September 2012, Rahimić was named the new manager of Velež.
 In his first season with the club, Velež finished 13th in the league, avoiding relegation.
 In September 2013, after a poor start to the 2013–14 season, Rahimić was sacked.

 Mladost Doboj Kakanj

 On 14 June 2015, Rahimić became the new manager of Bosnian Premier League newcomer Mladost Doboj Kakanj.
 In his first season with Mladost, the club finished in 10th place in the league and avoided relegation.
 After a good start to the next season, Rahimić left Mladost to return to Velež in September 2016.